What is Geolocation testing? How To Perform It?

 Geofencing

-- Applications such as Bookmyshow, Google maps, PhonePe, Ola, and Zomato changes their location to wherever the user moves.
+Applications such as Bookmyshow, Google maps, PhonePe, Ola, and Zomato changes their location to wherever the user moves.

 Geotagging

-- Geotagging helps when search engines query something related to the location to filter out accurate results.
+Geotagging helps when search engines query something related to the location to filter out accurate results.

 Geomessaging

-- Example: When sending SOS messages to an emergency contact, the current location with latitude and longitude coordinates will be shared with the emergency contacts.
+Another examples is when sending SOS messages to an emergency contact, the current location with latitude and longitude coordinates will be shared with the emergency contacts.

 Geotargeting

-- Example: In Amazon Kindle Store, Manga books are very popular in Japan whereas in India exam preparation books are common.
+For example, in Amazon Kindle Store, Manga books are very popular in Japan whereas in India exam preparation books are common.
+When the user changes the location the products that pop up on the page would be different.
+Thus country-specific versions of Amazon displays different products and promos.

 Geo-blocking

-- For example, Netflix makes use of Geoblocking to make sure that they don’t break any distribution rights in that country
+For example, Netflix makes use of Geoblocking to make sure that they don’t break any distribution rights in that country

 What is Geolocation testing